Arrests, detentions and removals

 - cannot prove their identity to the satisfaction of the officer

 - is part of an irregular arrival as designated by the Minister of Public Safety and Emergency Preparedness

 Immigration law allows for the arrest and detention of foreign nationals without a warrant.

 In all cases, the Canadian Charter of Rights and Freedoms requires that the arresting officer inform the arrested individual of:

-- The reasons for their arrest;
+- the reasons for their arrest

-- Their right to legal representation; and
+- their right to legal representation

-- Their right to notify a representative of their government that they have been arrested.
+- their right to notify a representative of their government that they have been arrested